shaikhon/python-tutorial/README.md

   4. Upload the *PY-101_python_basics.ipynb* notebook to get started
   <img src="images/upload_notebook.png" alt="drawing" width="600"/>

+#### Notes:
+  * Once uploaded and saved, you can access your notebook from any machine.
+  * Your notebook will be saved on the Google cloud... no need to re-upload it.
+All you have to do is sign into Google Colab.

 ## Notebook 1.
 PY-101_python_basics:
 In this notebook, we will cover the following Python basics: